RadicalEd360/Patches/newsbeuter-2.9/README.md

 append awesomebeuter script to the end of bashrc

 ## to use
-you can set your own custom stuff by adding an alias to awesome beuters and creating a theme file in themes folder
+you can set your own custom stuff by adding an alias to awesomebeuters part of bashrc and creating a theme file in themes folder, or use/modify an existing one

 alias (programname)='nb-term-search "(url identifier)" "(themefile)"'

-#Example:
+Example:

 alias newsbeuter-youtube='nb-term-search "YouTube" "youtube.theme"'

 http://rss.for.youtube/videos.rss "YouTube"

 this url will be picked up by newsbeuter-youtube and displayed with youtube.theme